 How we use Credit Reference Agency data

+We will undertake this processing under a contractual requirement.
 Your application will be registered on your credit report under the name Provident Personal Credit Limited and we are currently working with Experian, Call Credit and Equifax.
-If you would like more information on these Credit Reference Agencies, please visit their websites.
-We will undertake a search with at least two of the agencies when you apply for credit and this will review your records as well as anyone financially associated with you.
-The agency will keep a record of this search and place a "footprint" on your file, whether or not your application proceeds.
+If you would like more information on these Credit Reference Agencies (CRA), please visit www.experian.co.uk/crain, www.equifax.co.uk/crain or www.callcredit.co.uk/crain.
+We will undertake a search with at least two of these agencies when you apply for credit and this will review your records as well as anyone financially associated with you.

 The information we and other organisations provide to the CRAs may be used by us and them to;

-1) help make decisions when checking applications, managing credit related accounts and facilities, recovering debt, checking on insurance claims, checking job applicants
+- Help make decisions when checking applications, managing credit related accounts and facilities, recovering debt, checking on insurance claims, checking job applications.

-2) detect and prevent money laundering, crime and fraud
+- Detect and prevent money laundering, crime and fraud.

 Any records shared with the CRAs will remain on your CRA file for 6 years after your account is closed.